ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 * There is a double category $MonCat$ whose objects are [[monoidal categories]], whose horizontal arrows are [[lax monoidal functor]]s, whose vertical arrows are [[colax monoidal functor]]s, and whose 2-cells are generalized [[monoidal natural transformation]]s.
 An analogous double category can be constructed involving the algebras for any [[2-monad]].

 * There is a double category $Model$ whose objects are [[model categories]], whose horizontal arrows are right [[Quillen functor]]s, whose vertical arrows are left Quillen functors, and whose 2-cells are arbitrary natural transformations.
 Passage to [[derived functors]] is a functor on this double category.
+More generally, we can define a double category of [[homotopical categories]] and "left derivable" and "right derivable" functors.

 ## Weakenings ##